-Thank goodness, we made it through 2016.
+Thank goodness we made it through 2016.
 It was one of the roughest years experienced by the watch industry for quite some time, but as they say, diamonds are formed under pressure, and pearls through irritation.
 With plenty of both stoking the fires of desire that burn so savagely in the hearts of our market leaders, 2017 promises to be the opening salvo in a charge towards redemption.

 January is always a fun month in the world of watchmaking because of SIHH.
 For my thoughts about this year’s fair, check out our previous article here.

-I observed a continuation of the recent trend towards vintage styling, a favoring of pared-back, era-proof design.
+I observed a continuation of the recent trend towards vintage styling, a favouring of pared-back, era-proof design.
 That said, there were some other pieces that hit the market during January that suggest there’s still a demand for big, bad, brash beaters.

 Here are my top three radical releases for the month of January:

 Sticking to three colours is a great way to produce a striking, memorable, confident piece of art or clothing.
 The Christophe Claret Maestro Watch in titanium is memorable for its chromatic clarity.
 It is one of the cleanest examples I’ve seen of a watch utilising just three colours and displayed mechanics on the dial.
 It’s an icy masterpiece from one of the coolest brands around.

 Sapphire cases are a whole load of glorious nonsense.
 I thought the idea was insane until I got last year’s Hublot Big Bang UNICO sapphire watch on my wrist.
 That model took transparency to hitherto unseen levels, with a see-through dial, see-through hands, and even a semi-opaque rubber strap.

 What we see here, with the release of the Hublot Big Bang UNICO Magic Sapphire watch is a much more mature, everyday interpretation of the sapphire concept.